Kellogg College, Oxford: Gym

 Whilst Kellogg College does not have its own dedicated gym, members of the college are provided with free access to the University Sports Centre on Iffley Road.
 Additionally, as Kellogg College is a postgraduate-only college, all of its members are eligible to join The Oxford University Club free of charge.
 For an additional fee, members may utilise the onsite gym.

 Punting

 Kellogg College has its own punt, currently moored at the Cherwell Boathouse on Bardwell Road.
 The punt is free to use by members of the college, but must be booked in advance.

+Cricket

+Kellogg College has a cricket team, "The Cougars", which plays in the Cuppers intercollegiate competition.
+The club was established in 2022.
+In its second year The Cougars progressed past 27 teams to reach the final of the intercollegiate Twenty20 league.

+Football

+Kellogg's football club was founded in Michaelmas 2012 and has been competing in the third division of the university's Middle Common Room Football League since.